-EMT and Special Courses: Special courses, including Introduction to Emergency Medical Technology (EMS 1602); Anatomy and Physiology (EMS 1311); and Medical Emergency Responder (EMS 1291), can be taken individually without acceptance into the paramedic program.
-Application for any of special courses must be made Nondegree/Noncertificate student guidelines published in the Admission to the College section of this catalog. consideration will be given those who have submitted complete applications (see the required items below) by the early consideration deadline.
-For applicants to the fall semester courses, the early consideration deadline is March 31; applications must be received by June 15, to be assured of consideration for admission.
-For applicants to the spring semester courses, the early consideration deadline is October 1, applications must be received by December 1 to be assured of consideration for admission.
+EMT program: For applicants to the fall semester courses, applications must be received by July 1 to be assured of consideration for admission.
+For applicants to the spring semester courses, applications must be received by December 1 to be assured of consideration for admission.
 To be eligible for EMT Licensure, applicants must be at least 18 years of age by the last day of the semester in which they wish to enroll.
 Send all requested materials to the CHP Welcome Center.

 - 1. Application for Admission: The application is required and is available on the CHP website. - 2.
 Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application. - 3.
 High School Transcripts: Arrange for high school transcripts that show proof of high school graduation to be sent to the CHP Welcome Center.
-Applicants who are not high school graduates must provide documentation of satisfactory scores on the General Education Development Test (GED).

-- 4. Letter of Application: A self-written letter stating the course in which you wish to enroll and the personal objective(s) to be achieved through completion of the course is required. - 5.
-Nondegree/Noncertificate Form: A signed statement that indicates the applicant has read, understands, and agrees to the requirements governing nondegree/noncertificate applications must be submitted.
-A standard form is available from the CHP Welcome Center and from the department. - Documentation: A copy of current American Heart Association Healthcare Provider CPR card must be submitted (only for EMS 1602). - TOEFL Scores as applicable.
+Applicants who are not high school graduates must provide documentation of satisfactory scores on the General Education Development Test (GED). - 4.
+Nondegree/Noncertificate Form: A signed statement that indicates the applicant has read, understands, and agrees to the requirements governing nondegree/noncertificate applications must be submitted by uploading it into your profile in GUS.
+A standard form is available from the CHP Welcome Center or from the department. - 5.
+Documentation: A copy of current American Heart Association Healthcare Provider CPR card must be submitted by uploading it into the "Upload Documents" section of the online application. - 6.
+TOEFL Scores as applicable.
 See International Applicants in the Admissions/Academic Information section of this catalog.

-Paramedic: Early consideration will be given those who have submitted complete applications by March 31 for fall entry or October 1 for spring entry.
-Applications must be received by June 15 for fall entry or December 1 for spring entry to be assured consideration for admission.
+Paramedic: Applications must be received by July 1 for fall entry or December 1 for spring entry to be assured consideration for admission.
 In the event the class is not filled, the application deadline may be extended.
 Applicants must complete all application requirements below in order to receive consideration.
 Send all requested materials to the CHP Welcome Center.
 Applicants must provide:

 - 1. Application for Admission: The application is required and is available on the CHP website. - 2.
-Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application. - Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course.
+Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application. - 3.
+Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course.
 A college Cumulative Grade Point Average (cGPA) of 2.0 is required for admission to the program.
 If no college/university course work has been completed, arrange for each high school attended to forward an official transcript of your course work to the CHP Admissions Officer.
 A high school cGPA of 2.0 is required for admission to the program if no college work has been completed.
-Applicants who are not high school graduates must provide documentation of satisfactory scores on the General Education Development Test (GED).

-- 4. Official Documentation: A copy of a current American Heart Association Healthcare Provider CPR card must be submitted.
-Proof of a current Arkansas EMT License. - 5.
-Letter of Application: A letter written by the applicant is required.
-It should state the applicant's interest in the program and the profession, and objective(s) to be achieved through completion of the program.

-- 6. Interview and Entrance Examination: Qualified applicants are contacted to schedule an interview and the entrance examination.
+Applicants who are not high school graduates must provide documentation of satisfactory scores on the General Education Development Test (GED). - 4.
+Official Documentation: A copy of a current American Heart Association Healthcare Provider CPR card and proof of a current Arkansas EMT License must be submitted by uploading them into the "Upload Documents" section of the online application. - 5.
+Interview and Entrance Examination: Qualified applicants are contacted to schedule an interview and the entrance examination.
 The examination assesses basic skills pertinent to the profession (i.e., reading, writing, mathematics, psychomotor, and critical thinking).
-Acceptance decisions and each student's individual professional program plan will be based upon the interview, academic transcripts, and entrance examination scores. - TOEFL Scores as applicable.
+Acceptance decisions and each student's individual professional program plan will be based upon the interview, academic transcripts, and entrance examination scores. - 6.
+TOEFL Scores as applicable.
 See International Applicants in the Admissions/Academic Information section of this catalog.